 After all, our bodies are at least 60% water.
 It is important that we replenish our bodies with water because we lose a lot of it when we use the bathroom, sweat, and breathe.
 Drinking 64 ounces every day can help ensure we are getting enough water.

 Having said all of this, I am also an avid believer in enjoying life, and one of those pleasures is food.
-Enjoy special treats on occasion–it is ok!
+Enjoy FUN foods–it is ok!
 Your body can handle it.
-Just make sure that you incorporate healthful options in your diet on the regular.
+Just make sure that you incorporate nutrient dense options on the regular.